Online Grocery Delivery Challenges that Retailers Must Solve to Stay Ahead of the Curve

 Growth of pickup as the preferred fulfillment method

-Mercatus research reveals that pickup happens to be the most preferred method of fulfillment among grocery shoppers in the US today with 75% of online grocery orders being fulfilled at the stores itself.
+Mercatus research reveals that pickup happens to be the most preferred method of fulfillment among grocery shoppers in the US today with 75% of online grocery orders being fulfilled at the stores themselves.
 As Covid restrictions began to ease up, people came to realize the convenience, flexibility, and control that pickup offers over delivery.
 They could avoid delivery fees and surcharges and also ensure same-day or accelerated delivery, without having to pay a premium for it.

 For retailers, this is great news as pickup allows them to reduce their overall costs associated with providing delivery services under extremely short timelines.
 However, on the flip side, developing a successful pickup program does come with its share of challenges.

-To start off, retailers need to decide where their customers’ baskets will be sourced from – in-store, micro-fulfillment center, dark store, or a warehouse?
+To start off, retailers need to decide where their customers’ baskets will be sourced from – in-store, micro-fulfillment center, dark store, or a warehouse.
 Next, they need to arrange for seamless, fast, and efficient communication between IT, operations, and fulfillment teams so that all stages in the process, including picking, staging, and hand-off can be managed with ease.

 There are also multiple ways to hand off orders, including in-store pickup, curbside contactless pickup, or remote and self-serve pickup.
 Depending upon customers’ preferences and available resources, grocers must decide the most viable pickup option(s) for their store.